dreginkogan/Savonius-VAWT/README.md

 https://docs.google.com/spreadsheets/d/15GiFD8pNvUtQi8-LZ8H8-wIT5L8Z5X-Vn8ogBe61qog/edit?usp=sharing

-It gives information on needed parts.
-Also explains how to create blades.

 In order for the generator to be effective, a bridge rectifier is needed.
 Details for its creation can be found in this video: https://www.youtube.com/watch?v=-zCTggoh994

 ## Assembly ##

 Most assembly can be figured out by looking at the CAD files.
 For parts that aren't attached together with screws, hot glue/superglue/high friction materials may be used.
 I personally used a lot of hot glue, but that may not be the most effective.
-I will eventually provide more assembly details on the google sheet.
+I will eventually provide more documentation on assembly.

+For assembling each turbine blade, refer to blade_assembly.md